fakhry-alnaffar/x-flutter-core/README.md

-This package contains some base classes designed to improve experience of using Http networking functionality.
+This package contains some base classes designed to improve experience of using HTTP networking functionality.

+Initially works with Dio api client but you free to extend implementation to use any other api client.

-## Contents
+## Usage

-* Custom api client based on Dio
-* Custom error handling technics

-### Networking

 Create a new api client: